Gabo-araya/sgsi_ext/ansible/Readme.md

 # When the script asks for env vars, the git repository has already been cloned,
 # so before entering env vars, run:
 sudo mv nginx_secrets project-name-placeholder/docker/volumes/
+# and then continue with env vars and deploy.
 ```

 ## Troubleshooting